BlueBrain/Search/CONTRIBUTING.md

 request!

-We will get back to you as soon as possible with comments and feedback in the format of a pull request reviews.
+We will get back to you as soon as possible with comments and feedback in the format of pull request reviews.
 At least two positive reviews from the maintainers are required for the pull request to be merged into the master.